-'''

-[13]: from torch.utils.data import Dataset
+''' from torch.utils.data import Dataset

 class MyDataset(Dataset):

 def init(self, x, y):

 self.x = x

 self.y = y

-def len(self):

-return len(self.y)
+def len(self): return len(self.y)

 def getitem(self, index):

 x = torch.tensor(self.x[index])

 y = torch.tensor(self.y[index])

 return x, y

 '''

 Now it's time to handle padding.
 This time we will use some features of PyTorch that we have not seen before.
 The DataLoader object can receive an optional argument, collate_fn, which expects a function that can be used to form a mini-batch.
 We will implement this function using PyTorch's torch.nn.utils.rnn.pad_sequence() function, which, unsurprisingly, pads a group of tensors.
 We will take advantage of this function to pad the tensors while forming the mini-batch itself.
-The advantage of this strategy is that, rather than needing to pad all the examples to be the same length as the largest sentence in the corpus, we will instead pad them to the same length as the largest sentence in the minibatch.
+The advantage of this strategy is that, rather than needing to pad all the examples to be the same length as the largest sentence in the minibatch.
 The latter strategy reduces the amount of padding necessary, which should yield more efficient code.

-'''

-[14]: from torch.nn.utils.rnn import pad_sequence
+''' [14]: from torch.nn.utils.rnn import pad_sequence

 def collate_fn(batch):

 separate xs and ys

 xs, ys = zip(batch)

 get lengths

 lengths = [len(x) for x in xs]

 pad sequences

 x_padded = pad_sequence(

+'''

+'''

 xs,

 batch_first=True,

-'''

-'''

 padding_value=pad_tok_id)

 y_padded = pad_sequence(

 ys,

 batch_first=True,

 padding_value=pad_tag_id)

 return padded

 return x_padded, y_padded, lengths

 '''

-The collate fn() function takes a single argument, batch, which is a list of tuples.
+The collate_fn() function takes a single argument, batch, which is a list of tuples.
 Each tuple has two elements: the list of word ids and the list of tag ids corresponding to a single example.
 We first unzip this list of tuples into two lists; the first list has all the word ids, and the second has the tag ids.
 An explanation of how zip(batch) works is provided in Appendix A. Next, we compute the lengths of each of the examples in the batch, which we will use later to inform the recurrent neural network where padding starts for each example.
 We then use the pad_sequence() function to add padding.
 This function will find the longest sequence in the batch and pad all examples accordingly using the provided padding value.
 This method is designed to work with PyTorch's recurrent neural networks, which by default assume the batch index is in the second dimension.
 However, we will be organizing our tensors such that the batch index is always in the first dimension, which we feel to be more intuitive.
-For this reason, we also need to provide the batch first=True argument to pad sequence.
+For this reason, we also need to provide the batch_first=True argument to pad_sequence.
 Finally, we return the padded data, as well as the original lengths of the examples.

 Next, we implement our POS tagging model class.
-The model consists of: (a) an embedding layer for our Spanish pretrained embeddings; (b) an LSTM that can be configured to be uni- or bi-directional, with a configurable number of layers; and (c) a linear layer on top of each hidden state, which is used to predict the scores for each of the POS tags for the corresponding token.
+The model consists of: (a) an embedding layer for our Spanish pretrained embeddings; (b) an LSTM that can be set to be uni- or bi-directional (see Figure 10.3; the RNN is configured to be bidirectional by setting the bidirectional argument to True in the LSTM constructor), with a configurable number of layers (see Figure 10.2; the number of layers is set through the num_layers argument of the constructor) and (c) a linear layer on top of each hidden state, which is used to predict the scores for each of the POS tags for the corresponding token.